gatechain/gatechain-gitbook/developers/introduction/asset-standards.md

 Compared to inheriting some of the basic functional interfaces of the ERC 20 standard, he mainly added tokenid.
 ERC20 is a standard Token interface.
 The Token of ERC20 can be subdivided into 10^18 infinitely, while the smallest unit of Token of ERC721 is 1, which cannot be divided.

+## ERC1155 Token

+ERC1155 is a standard for multi-token management, which is a standard for managing multiple tokens.
+It inherits the ERC20 standard and adds a new function: batch transfer.